2019 Umbrian regional election: Centre-right

-Like what happened at the last regional elections in Piedmont, the centre-right for months did not find an agreement on the candidate President.
+As at the 2019 Piedmontese regional election, the centre-right for months did not find an agreement on the candidate President.
 Matteo Salvini, for the League, immediately after the health scandal, proposed for the presidency Donatella Tesei, senator of the League and former mayor of Montefalco, also supported by the new party Cambiamo! by Giovanni Toti, while Fratelli d'Italia insisted on the name of Marco Squarta, group leader of the party at the regional council of Umbria.
 A third candidacy, Andrea Romiti, mayor of Perugia, was put forward by the former assessor of Perugia Francesco Calabrese, promoting the list Project Umbria, but was immediately rejected by the three parties, specifying that there would be no more than four lists in support of the candidate President.
 In early September, both Forza Italia and FdI supported Tesei's candidacy, but both parties wanted a deputy president of their own (Marco Squarta for FdI, Roberto Morroni for FI).
 Another problem was FI's veto to the list of Cambiamo into the coalition, but Matteo Salvini asked for the centre-right unity, leaving the decision to Tesei.